Recent related news:

-Our team has a decade long history of research on countersniper systems.
-Our most significant contributions to the field include:
+Our team has a two-decade long history of research on acoustic shot detection and localization systems.
+Our most significant contributions to the field include the following papers:

 The disadvantage of our first approach is its static nature and the need for many sensors.
 Hence, we developed a soldier-wearable version that required only a handful of sensors.
 To compensate for the small number of sensors, each sensor was equipped with four microphones forming a tiny microphone array.
 As such, a single sensor alone was able to locate the shooter.
 Multiple sensor nodes still cooperated to provide much better accuracy and robustness as well as trajectory estimation and weapon classification.

 The following picture shows a 100 m shot localized by the network (trajectory: black, shooter location: black dot).
 The weapon and caliber is also shown on the left.
 The white arrows indicate that 6 out of the 10 sensors were able to localize the shooter alone, that is, they relied only on their own detections using their microphones with 10 cm separation.

 More details can be found in our Mobisys 2007 paper.